leebond/Wuhan-zhhh-wuh-outbound-flight-analysis/readme.md

 ### Simulation Model
 The model employed is a SEIR epidemic model without vitals where S stands for susceptible, E for exposed, I for infected and R for recovered

+#### Model conclusions
+By 13 March, if the spread of virus is not controlled, the model suggests a total of almost 1 million patients infected with Wuhan virus in SG.

+Limitations: The SEIR model includes imported infections that are from flights that are currently still in operation.
+In addition, these flights miss out on others connecting or direct routes from cities affected with Wuhan virus.